pantsel/konnect-platform-ops-demo/README.md

   "teams": [
     {
       "name": "Team 1",
-      "description": "Team 1 is responsible for the development and maintenance of their respective APIs.", "roles": [
+      "description": "Team 1 is responsible for the development and maintenance of their respective APIs."
+    },
+    {
+      "name": "Team 2",
+      "description": "Team 2 is responsible for the development and maintenance of their respective APIs."
+    }
+  ],
+  "system_accounts": [
+    {
+      "name": "Team 1 System Account",
+      "description": "System account for Team 1",
+      "team_memberships": [
+        "Team 1"
+      ],
+      "roles": [
         {
           "entity_type_name": "Control Planes",